newfs/gobotany-app/README.md

 #### Python ####

-These are a mix of unit tests and functional tests for the Django apps:
+These are a mix of unit tests and functional tests.
+To run the tests for all of our Django apps:

     gobotany-deploy $ ./test-python.sh